Coral Sea Park

 Coral Sea Park is a 5.6 ha public park in the Eastern Suburbs of Sydney, New South Wales, Australia.

 Coral Sea Park is located in the suburb of Maroubra.

 Features

 Coral Sea Park has a cricket pitch, a basketball court, and several soccer fields and rugby fields.
 There is also a large playground for children.

 Coral Sea Park is an off-leash dog area.

 History

+The area used to be Maroubra Speedway until it was demolished and renamed in 1947.

 Coral Sea Park references the Battle of the Coral Sea of 1942, considered a turning point of World War 2.

 Several of the surrounding streets are named after U.S. warships, such as Chicago Avenue, New Orleans Crescent, Yorktown Parade and Astoria Circuit.